Live Oak, Perry and South Georgia Railway: History

-The Live Oak, Perry & South Georgia (LOP&SG), which ran from Live Oak to Springdale, Florida and Adel, Georgia, was created on December 31, 1971 after the merger of the Live Oak, Perry & Gulf Railroad (LOP&G) and South Georgia Railway.
+The Live Oak, Perry & South Georgia (LOP&SG), which ran from Live Oak, Florida to Springdale, Florida and Adel, Georgia, was created on December 31, 1971, after the merger of the Live Oak, Perry & Gulf Railroad (LOP&G) and South Georgia Railway.
 Beginning with its creation in 1971, the railroad had freight service operated entirely by the Southern Railway, which had owned a majority of LOP&SG stock.